-All specialty sections of Frontiers in Genetics are open-access and publishes leading-edge research (is this ok to keep it only for the sections), reviews, opinions, and commentaries across the full spectrum of genetic and genomic inquiry, from the most basic to the most applied; across all branches of the tree of life; embracing methodology, applications, and implications.
+All specialty sections of Frontiers in Genetics are open-access and publishes leading-edge research, reviews, opinions, and commentaries across the full spectrum of genetic and genomic inquiry, from the most basic to the most applied; across all branches of the tree of life; embracing methodology, applications, and implications.
 Too often, intellectual sub-fields remain fragmented and miss out on the cross-fertilization and hybrid vigor for which any geneticist would wish.

 Frontiers in Genetics is a member of the Committee on Publication Ethics.

 Short Name: Front.
 Genet.